s-puig/sse-stolen-possesions-npc/README.md

-# Stolen Possesions - the Deceased
+# Stolen Possessions - the Deceased
-Stolen Possesions - the Deceased is a Skyrim SE mod.
+Stolen Possessions - the Deceased is a Skyrim SE mod.

 > Deceased NPC items are always marked as non-stolen, even if it actually belongs to someone (e.g. horses) or is an illicit murder (e.g. citizens).
 This might be immersion breaking for some people.